 When using Avogadro, further shape optimization of a neutral molecule can be done using different force field optimization.
-This step might reduce iterations required in Gaussian.
+This step might reduce iterations required during the geometry optimization process in the computational chemistry software.
 In order to use a Force Field minimization, go to the Energy Minimization icon (shown in Figure 7.3), click on the force field of choice and press start.
 Once the minimization is run, the structure is ready to be optimized using Gaussian.